jenkinsci/zap-pipeline-plugin/README.md

   }
 ]
 ```
-All alert instances that match to a 'False Positive' object are ignored when judging whether to fail a build, and are initially hidden in the UI report.
+All alert instances that match to a false positive object are ignored when judging whether to fail a build, and are initially hidden in the UI report.
 A match is when ALL fields provided in the False Positive object are equal to that in a given alert instance.
 It is best practice to be as specific as possible (to not hide future true positives that may occur).

 To aid the generation of a false positives file, the UI report provides a 'Copy To Clipboard' button under each instance, that copies the alert instance as JSON, which can be used as a false positive object in the false positive file.